mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.10.0 =

+* Now adds a "Custom " prefix (ex "Custom T-Shirt") to the title on the design profile page (@webbninja).
+* Now shows a list of products below the design on the design profile page for the customer to add the design to.
+  Allows you to customize the layout of this list (grid, list, disabled) via an admin setting (@webbninja).
+* Now skips the email input step for the customizer when the user is already logged in (@webbninja).
+* Updated the readme.txt to reflect that the plugin has been tested with up to WP 5.1.0.
+* Updated the 'WC tested up to' variable to reflect that the plugin has been tested with up to WooCommerce 3.5.5.

 = 3.9.1 =
 * Fixed bug where 404 response code was being incorrectly set.